Welcome to:

 This requires screening for the most suitable management techniques and then including those as part of a manipulative experiment to provide scientifically sound and meaningful data upon which to base policy advice and subsequently inform management decisions, considering both, environmental and socio-economic implications.

 Considering the slow responses to any management change in a cold upland environment, a long-term approach is needed in order to capture ecologically meaningful and practitioner relevant trajectories in vegetation changes and impacts on ecosystem services.
-The second phase will allow such a longer-term perspective.
+The second phase allowed such a longer-term perspective and is now supported by the third phase.
 This long-term aim was outlined by Defra in the original tender for the Phase 1 of the project.
-Any short-term findings (like those from the 5-year Defra report) should be used in context and not be used to inform long-term outcomes.
+Any short-term findings (like those from the 5-year Defra report) should be used in this context and not be mistaken for or used to inform long-term outcomes (Heinemeyer & Ashby, 2023).

 The unique approach in this project is the at three sites replicated BACI catchment-scale design including further management option plot-level replicates.
 This is the only such robust peatland study for comparing different vegetation management practices at appropriate temporal and spatial scales.
 As such it overcomes limitations of previous space-for-time and short-term studies.